laninsky/GBS_SNP_filter/README.md

 In addition to the filtered vcf files from each step, there will be a number of other files written out: \*.log (contains the number of SNPs/samples across each \*.vcf file, and which samples/loci were binned during any of the steps); \*.X_Y.Z_P.HWE (contains the HWE p-values by row for each locus/by column for each population.
 This will only include loci that passed the completeness filter); \*.X_Y.Z_P.HWE.\*.pop.vcf (population specific vcf files used for the ld steps.
 These include only loci that passed the completeness and HWE filters); \*.X_Y.Z_P.HWE.\*.pop.ld (per population files containing pairs of loci in LD as defined by having a RSq >= Q); \*.X_Y.Z_P.HWE.\*.pop.log (log files from PLINK identifying the pairs of loci in LD); and \*.X_Y.Z_P.HWE.Q.rsq (contains loci removed due to LD, and the locus retained that they were in linkage with).

 # required inputs
 This pipeline requires you have a vcf file output from your favourite pipeline (e.g. ANGSD, ipyrad, stacks) etc., a file called popmap.txt which contains the population code for each individual, and a parameters file called GBS_SNP_filter.txt.
 These files are described below.
-It also requires you to have previously installed the R packages dplyr, readr, and stringr, and for you to have R, vcftools, and PLINK in your path. e.g.
+It also requires you to have previously installed the R packages dplyr, readr, tibble, and stringr, and for you to have R, vcftools, and PLINK in your path. e.g.
 ```
 export PATH="/software/R/bin:/software/bin/vcftools:/software/PLINK/1.09b3.32/plink:$PATH"
 ```